131/libcloudfs/README.md

 # Features
 * Simple by design
+* Unlimited file size (cloudfs is mostly designed to store and manage 100k files of 8GB+ - aka HD BR rips)
 * Available on all platforms (linux & Windows)
 * Fast (sqlite is actually fastest than most file system)
 * large subset of POSIX including reading/writing files, directories, rename,  symlinks, mode, uid/gid, and extended attributes